drshahizan/HPDP/2526/assignment/A2/bdm/DuaTiga/big_data.md

 **Discussion:**

 The results clearly show the impact of selective data loading on memory efficiency.
 Initially, loading the full dataset consumes 3679.50 MB, which can strain system resources on machines with limited RAM.
-After applying `usecols`, memory usage drops significantly to 677.08 MB — a saving of 3002.41 MB.
+After applying `usecols`, memory usage drops significantly to 677.08 MB that actually saving 3002.41 MB of memory.

 This reduction highlights how unnecessary columns contribute heavily to memory overhead, particularly in large datasets with text fields or unused attributes.
 By limiting the dataset to only relevant features, processing becomes more efficient, faster, and less prone to memory-related issues.
 This is especially important in big data scenarios where optimizing resource usage directly affects scalability.